JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ---

 ![](http://35percent.org/img/phase1baerial.png)
-*Aerial view of Phase 1b/1c Order land*
+*__2017 Aylesbury estate CPO Public Inquiry__*

 ## Viability
-Show how the figures were fiddled in the AAAP to make it look viable to get it through the examination in public (Toby).
+Show how the figures were fiddled in the AAAP to make it look viable (leaseholder compensation slashed), in order to get the Action Plan approved at the examination in public (Toby).

 ![](http://35percent.org/img/Recommended_Changes.png)